Our Blog

 Limitations

-Training can be interpreted as exercise + progression.
-It adds a pre-planned, gradual progression scheme to the exercise in question.
-This forces the body to adapt to the training stimulus, increasing performance over time.
-Intensity also does not necessarily dictate exercise vs. training.
+Training is exercise plus progression.
+It adds a pre-planned, gradual increase in demands to the exercise in question, which forces your body to adapt and get stronger over time.
 A gut-wrenching workout may be solid exercise, but poor training.
-Conversely, a training session may feel surprisingly easy yet be more conducive to long term progress.
-In the long term, training tends to provide better results than just exercise alone.
+Conversely, a training session may feel surprisingly easy yet be more conducive to long-term progress.
+In the long run, training tends to provide better results than exercise alone because it has a direction.

 Where Do Micro Workouts Fall?

-In light of above, I can contend that while micro workouts are good exercise, they may be insufficient for training.
+In light of the above, micro workouts are good exercise but insufficient for training.

-Ultimately, the strengths of micro workouts are a double-edged sword.
-The short duration, accessible nature, and flexible form of these workouts make them an excellent source of exercise.
-They’re easy and convenient to do, they get the blood pumping, and provide a bit of extra calorie burn.
-In new trainees, they can even have a bit of a training effect, building some strength and endurance.
+Their strengths are a double-edged sword.
+The short duration, accessible nature, and flexible form make them an excellent source of daily movement.
+They’re easy to do, they get the blood pumping, and they provide extra calorie burn.
+In newer trainees, they can even build some strength and endurance.
+But those same qualities make them a poor substitute for a structured training program.
+A proper program has set movements, progression from session to session, and enough volume to drive real adaptation.
+Those requirements are hard to meet in under 10 minutes with whatever equipment happens to be nearby.